 Over the last decade, the importance of data – and what can be done with it – has led to a brand new breed of cybercriminals. no longer are they trying to extort huge multinationals for money –now each company in possession of data, from a consumer database to plans for a brand new product in development, could be a target for hackers.
 Therefore, cybersecurity is currently a high priority for businesses large and small.

-This doesn’t mean there’s a one-size-fits-all solution. each business’ needs are going to be completely different as they’ll have different areas of risk and potential “points of entry”. the reality is no system is immune from being breached if a determined hacker has enough time and resources accessible.
-Similarly, not managing internal access to a system will leave it receptive being compromised. it’s necessary that you simply think about each internal and external threats once developing your cybersecurity set up.
+This doesn’t mean there’s a one-size-fits-all solution. each business’s needs are going to be completely different as they’ll have different areas of risk and potential “points of entry”. the reality is no system is immune from being breached if a determined hacker has enough time and resources accessible.
+Similarly, not managing internal access to a system will leave it receptive to being compromised. it’s necessary that you simply think about each internal and external threat once developing your cybersecurity setup.